ming-ddtechcg/nuodb-operator/README.md

 8. Select *Status* under the *Projects* on the left toolbar to view your running Operator.

 ## OpenShift 3.11

-To deploy the NuoDB Operator into your Kubernetes cluster, run the following commands:

  ```
 # Change directory into the NuoDB Operator directory